 Comparable to the image of the arc-boutant is that of the "finger cuffs" in the 1997 Kevin Smith movie Chasing Amy.
 This has rather a negative twist to it in the movie, and Ben Affleck's reaction seems foolish, finally even to himself (vide).

 Return to Text

 In a recent interview and photo session for Maxim magazine (January 2003, p.80), teen pop idol Christina Aguilera (shown) said, "Guys just can't be sexy like girls can.
 OK?
 They just can't.
 I would rather look at Maxim than a magazine with naked guys in it."
 There otherwise doesn't seem to be much sense that Christina Aguilera is sexually interested in girls.
-Nevertheless, this statement is about as stimulating to men as the near naked images of her in the magazine, or as the "fuck you" gesture she makes at left.
+Nevertheless, this statement is about as stimulating to men as the near naked images of her in the magazine, or as the "fuck you" gesture she makes at left, while holding a breast.

 Return to Text